 Parents

-The role of parents in transmitting political engagement to their children has been emphasized by numerous studies.
+The role of parents in transmitting values conducive to? political engagement to their children has been emphasized by numerous studies.
 Political engagement is transmitted in parent–child political discussions according to most (Mayer and Schmidt 2004; McIntosh, Hart, and Youniss 2007; Quintelier 2015; Wilkenfeld 2009) — but not all (Šerek and Umemura 2015).
 Parents’ own political engagement (Cicognani et al. 2012; Warren and Wicks 2011), electoral participation, and level of education (Beauregard 2008) have also been linked to their children’s political engagement.
 Social learning theory suggests that children learn through the observation of their parents, therefore making children of parents who vote more politically active.
 Jennings and Niemi (2014) show that young adults’ political engagement is influenced more heavily by their parents’ political engagement than by their own political engagement eight years earlier when they were adolescents, but that their engagement is less and less influenced by their parents through time.
 Status transmission theory suggests that “well-educated parents are more likely to provide a politically stimulating home environment” and therefore have politically engaged children (Gidengil, Wass, and Valaste 2016, 373).
 The role of other family members in the transmission of political engagement has been emphasized by some (Gidengil et al. 2020), but research remains scant on that aspect.

 Most research has found that the trickle-down effect of political engagement from parents to children suggested by social learning theory works in gendered ways.
 Mothers’ political engagement has a stronger effect on their daughters than sons’ political engagement (Atkeson and Rapoport 2003; Beauregard 2008; Cicognani et al. 2012; Owen and Dennis 1988; Rapoport 1985), while the effect of fathers’ political engagement is much less clear: it might have a stronger effect on their sons’ political engagement (Beauregard 2008; Owen and Dennis 1988; Rapoport 1985), on their daughters’ political engagement (Cicognani et al. 2012) or none of them (Atkeson and Rapoport 2003; Gidengil, Wass, and Valaste 2016).
 From the other perspective, daughters’ political engagement seems to be influenced mostly by their mothers’ political engagement (Atkeson and Rapoport 2003; Beauregard 2008; Bhatti and Hansen 2012a; Gidengil, O’Neill, and Young 2010; Owen and Dennis 1988; Rapoport 1985), though some studies show the same impact of both parents on their daughters (Cicognani et al. 2012; Gidengil, Wass, and Valaste 2016).
 Finally, sons’ political engagement seems to be influenced mostly by their father’s political engagement (Beauregard 2008; Bhatti and Hansen 2012a; Owen and Dennis 1988; Rapoport 1985), though some studies again show the same impact of both parents on their sons (Atkeson and Rapoport 2003; Cicognani et al. 2012; Gidengil, Wass, and Valaste 2016).